MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault-certificates.md

    Note that the only Key Vault specific property is the `azure.keyvault.uri`.
 The permission to access the Key Vault is granted because the app is running on a VM whose system assigned managed identity has been granted access to the Key Vault.

-These changes enable the Spring Boot app to **discover** the SSL certificate.
+These changes enable the Spring Boot app to **load** the SSL certificate.
 The next section takes this further by enabling the app to **accept** the SSL certificate.

 ### Create a Simple Spring Boot REST Controller